colinyjchung/jinnzhong/content/posts/20061108-notes-beginnings-middles-ends-1.md

 * Show events in order it happens to protagonist, as it happens or when they learn of it.
 * Stop at the last important event

-+ Clarity, consistency <br/> - Lack of POV and range
+POSTIIVE: Clarity, consistency <br/> NEGATIVE: Lack of POV and range

 ### Regularly Recurring Viewpoints
 * Several characters as viewpoints; each get their “take” on the same time frame.